3Squared/PeakCoreData/README.md

 ### `CountObserver`

-The `CountObserver` class can be used to observe changes to the number of `NSManagedObject`'s as defined by a generic type and an optional `NSPredicate`.
+The `CountObserver` class can be used to observe changes to the number of `NSManagedObject`s as defined by a generic type and an optional `NSPredicate`.
 For example:

 ```Swift
 var countObserver: CountObserver<Event>!